Employer ordered to pay €34,000 due to flawed redundancy procedure

 “All in all, the complainant has been treated shabbily by her former employer.
 The manner in which she was dismissed was unfair: procedures were non-existent and the rules of natural justice ignored.”

 From this case, it is clear that it is of utmost importance that an employer follows a fair and transparent process when implementing any redundancy.
-Some of the key steps in a redundancy procedure are:
+I have set out below some of the key steps in a redundancy procedure:

 - Engage with employees at an early stage regarding any proposed redundancies, explaining the rationale and getting agreement on the selection method that will be used

 - Before any compulsory redundancies are implemented, explore all alternatives such as voluntary redundancy, reduced hours, lay off etc